gabrielvincent/switcharoo/CONFIGURE.md

 ### Overview Mode Options

 This mode displays the windows in a downscaled view of the screen.
 It also shows the launcher if enabled.
+This option itself is optional, if not set, this mode is disabled.

 - **open:**_[OpenOverview]_ Configuration for opening the Overview mode.
-    - **key:**_[string]_ The key to use to open the Overview mode (like "tab").
+    - **key:**_[string]_ The key to use to open the Overview mode (like "tab" or "alt_r").
 This is used to register the keybinding to open the Overview mode.
       If you want to only open using a modifier, set this to the modifier name like `super`.
 This value is then turned into a modifier keybind like `super_l` as `super` cant be bound as a key.
     - **modifier:**_[MODIFIER]_ The modifier that must be pressed together with the key to open the Overview mode (like ctrl).
 This MUST be one of these modifiers: `Alt, Ctrl, Super, Shift`.
       DON'T enclose the value in `""` as this is not a string but an enum variant.